 Then you have Alexia, who shows off herself as a friend but then ends up stabbing you in the back.
 Well, that’s not really pleasant.
 And then you have a troublemaker and the ultimate prankster named Peter.
 Next on the list is Luke, the intellectual one.

 And then Danielle, the wallflower who seems to be quiet all the time and never stands up for herself.
 Then you will also meet Ana, the shy girl who’s having problems at home making her an outcast.
 Last but not least is Jeffrey, who is not really a big fan of school.

 So as you can see, these are the mixed variations of students that teachers also face in real life.
 And the list goes on.
 This book will surely make you feel you’re riding a rollercoaster of emotions.
 The author seemed to have filled the book with humor, suspense, and a whole load of emotions.
 And that really is what teachers go through on a daily basis.

 Regardless of age and educational level, you will surely enjoy and beg for more each time you will turn the page.
-The book gives the reader time to engage and provokes yourself to think.
+The book gives the readers time to engage and provokes them to think.
 I hope to see a movie adaptation of this book soon!